 Filling out your FAFSA is an important first step towards getting financial aid.
-Here you’ll find information on exactly how to fill it out: there’s an instructional video below, as well as contact information for help filling it out and Frequently Asked Questions about the FAFSA.
+Here you’ll find an informative video on how to fill it out, as well as contact information, and Frequently Asked Questions about the FAFSA.

-There are two basic steps to the FAFSA process:
+There are basic steps to the FAFSA process:

 You can find the FAFSA here.